What’s an overdraft and what causes it?

 How does overdraft protection work?

-We offer three types of overdraft protection, which are tapped in the following order: an Overdraft Protection Line-of-Credit, coverage from your Regular Savings, and coverage from our Courtesy Pay service.
-If you overdraw your available checking account balance and have the Overdraft Protection Line-of-Credit, funds are automatically transferred from the line-of-credit to cover your overdrafts for a nominal fee.
+We offer three types of overdraft protection, which are tapped in the following order: a Personal Line-of-Credit, coverage from your Regular Savings, and coverage from our Courtesy Pay service.
+If you overdraw your available checking account balance and have a linked Personal Line-of-Credit, funds are automatically transferred from the line-of-credit to cover your overdrafts for a nominal fee.
 You must apply and be approved for this service and, since it is a loan, an interest rate applies.

-If you don’t have an Overdraft Protection Line-of-Credit or have exhausted your credit line, funds are automatically transferred from your Regular Savings to cover your overdrafts.
+If you don’t have a linked Personal Line-of-Credit or have exhausted your credit line, funds are automatically transferred from your Regular Savings to cover your overdrafts.
 Due to Federal Regulation D, the total number of pre-authorized transfers and/or withdrawals and overdraft transfers that can be completed from your Regular Savings account is limited to six each month.
 Each automatic overdraft protection transfer from Regular Savings does incur a nominal fee.
-Once you’ve exceeded your Overdraft Protection Line-of-Credit and/or your Regular Savings available balance doesn’t cover your overdraft, or you’ve reached the transaction limitation set forth by Regulation D, our discretionary Courtesy Pay Service may cover eligible overdrafts after first deducting our standard Courtesy Pay Fee for each overdraft transaction.
+Once you’ve exceeded your Personal Line-of-Credit and/or your Regular Savings available balance doesn’t cover your overdraft, or you’ve reached the transaction limitation set forth by Regulation D, our discretionary Courtesy Pay Service may cover eligible overdrafts after first deducting our standard Courtesy Pay Fee for each overdraft transaction.

-How do I make payments or pay off my Overdraft Protection Line-of-Credit balance?
+How do I make payments or pay off my Personal Line-of-Credit balance?

-Automatic payments from your checking account due on the 26th of each month are required.
+Automatic payments are required and due on the 26th of each month.
 You can choose to make a minimum payment, pay a set dollar amount, or pay the balance in full automatically.
-It’s important to note that when you make a deposit to your Vantage checking account, we can’t automatically pay off your Overdraft Protection Line-of-Credit balance unless you tell us to do so.
-You can always make additional payments to your Overdraft Protection Line-of-Credit balance via eBranch transfer or at any of our branch locations.
+It’s important to note that when you make a deposit to your Vantage checking account, we can’t automatically pay off your Personal Line-of-Credit balance unless you tell us to do so.
+You can always make additional payments via online transfer or at any of our branch locations.

-What happens if my Overdraft Protection Line-of-Credit limit is reached and I overdraw my checking account?
+What happens if my Personal Line-of-Credit limit is reached and I overdraw my checking account?

 What happens if I have the overdraft protection from my Regular Savings and I overdraw my checking balance, but no funds are available in my Regular Savings to cover the clearing item(s)?